google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 Note: You may have noticed that the external stylesheet overwrote the previous formatting for `contact.html`.
-This is because the browser considers the definitions from the latest stylesheet it sees.
+This is because the browser only considers style definitions from the last stylesheet it sees.

 Now that you've linked your external spreadsheet,